Sample of Writing Feedback

 however, and I am surprised when A says B knows "dick" about hockey, as A has not come across as an angry person.
 However, just as when he says he doesn't care about the war,

 his response is entirely appropriate, and serves to remind readers that he is only seventeen.

 The POV is inconsistent.
 Initially,

-narrator, as A would not think of himself as having an uncanny ability.
-The summary also suggests an omniscient third person narrator, but other places in the narrative A,
+narrator, as A would not think of himself as having "an uncanny ability."
+The summary also suggests an omniscient third person narrator.
+However, in other places in the narrative A,

 or occasionally C, tells the story from a personal perspective.
 So make a conscious decision about the POV you will use, and work to remain consistent.